 As stated by the Federal Motor Carrier Safety Administration (FMCSA) in its Large Truck Crash Causation Study Analysis Brief, two of the top 10 factors contributing to truck accidents assigned to large trucks and their drivers are prescription drug use and over-the-counter drug use.
 Truckers often use prescription or non-prescription stimulants to stay awake on the road.
 Recent studies have shown that marijuana, cocaine, methamphetamine, and alcohol also play a role.

 Truck drivers under the influence of mind-altering substances can cause deadly collisions in which passenger vehicle occupants are most likely to suffer serious injuries or death.
 If you have been the victim of such an accident, it is in your best interests to get an experienced personal injury lawyer by your side.
+A wrongful death lawyer can also help you file a claim for the loss of a loved one due to a negligent driver.
 Truck accidents are complex cases, typically involving high stakes, federal and state regulations, and multiple potentially responsible parties.
 The trucking company and its insurers are likely to have teams of lawyers working against your claim to minimize their payout.

 At Bross, McAllister & Williams, LLC, we have focused our practice on representing injured people.
 We are here for you and committed to pursuing compensation to help you get back on your feet.
 If you or your loved one has been the victim of a truck accident and substance abuse, call us as soon as possible to speak with a Gwinnett County truck accident attorney.